header image

 Gun violence impacts the lives of every community within the Diocese of Missouri.
 We have seen a steady rise in the level of gun violence that goes well beyond the heartbreaking increase in mass shootings.
 As followers of Jesus, we are charged with building Beloved Community, a community in which everyone is cared for, absent of poverty, hunger, violence, and hate.

-The Missioner for Gun Violence Prevention seeks to equip members of the Diocese of Missouri to advocate for changes in gun policy on the local and state level while offering opportunities for formation and education on the impact of gun violence on communities.
-The Missioner also invites members of the Diocese to gather in vigil to. honor those who have been lost to gun violence as well as promote visibility through the yearly Wear Orange Sunday events.
+The Mission for Gun Violence Prevention seeks to equip members of the Diocese of Missouri to advocate for changes in gun policy on the local and state level while offering opportunities for formation and education on the impact of gun violence on communities.
+The Mission also invites members of the Diocese and the broader communities of faith in our area to gather in vigil to honor those who have been lost to gun violence.
+We also promote visibility through Wear Orange events.

 The missioner's responsibilities include: